 People usually think of Washington Wine Country as being in the north and east of the state.
 That's mostly true, but there are also plenty of vineyards you can visit while traveling the Pacific Coast Highway.
-There are wineries near Seattle, more on Bainbridge Island, and some vineyards on the Olympic Peninsula near the Olympic National Park.

 It just depends how you travel from Seattle to start your road trip on US-101.
 Take Highway-5 and there are easy diversions to Kent and then Sumner, where you'll find some wineries.
 If instead you take the ferry across Puget Sound to Bainbridge Island you'll discover some more.
 Take the long way round on Highway-5 till you meet Highway-101 near Olympia, and there are more wineries there.